matthew-macgregor/modern-clang-examples/README.md

 This repo was created as part of a "documentation crawl" to refresh my C language skills.
 My very first code was written in C twenty-odd years ago, but I haven't kept current with modern features.
-I worked my way through the book: *Modern C Quick Syntax Reference, Second Edition* by Mikael Olsson and created examples of nearly everything.
+I created examples of as much as I reasonably could.
 Additionally, I stepped through some C language references, trying to cover as much of the c library as possible.

+Books referenced as part of the documentation crawl:

+- *Modern C Quick Syntax Reference, Second Edition* by Mikael Olsson

 ## This Repository